 A cyst is a general term used to describe a fluid-filled structure.
 Ovarian cysts are fluid-filled sacs that grow inside or on top of the ovaries.
 The ovaries are a pair of reproductive glands that are located in the pelvis, one on each side of the uterus.
 Each ovary is about the size of a walnut.

 The majority of ovarian cysts form naturally as a result of menstrual cycles during the reproductive years.
 The occurrence of ovarian cysts is common and usually forms during ovulation.
 The best way to proactively monitor growth in your ovaries is to schedule routine pelvic exams with the OB/GYN.
-If you are in search of gynecologists in Chennai, schedule an appointment with PFRC, one of the best gynecology hospitals in India.
+If you are in search of gynecologists in Chennai, schedule an appointment with PFRC, one of the best fertility hospitals in chennai.
 Now let’s see more about ovarian cysts.

 Ovarian cysts are usually asymptomatic, but the pain in the abdomen or pelvis is common.
 Most women may not find out that they have ovarian cysts until they have a pelvic exam.
 If there are symptoms, they may include